 We enjoy regular celebrations and value partnerships between whānau/parents to help extend on the teacher’s knowledge of culture as well as the children.

 Sometimes these celebrations are planned around cultural significance e.g. Samoan White Sunday, Indian Diwali, Maori Matariki and sometimes they are ‘just because’.
 We encourage parents/whānau to be involved wherever they can, for example; Our recent Matariki night saw us come together for shared kai, where families contributed vegetables and talents for flax weaving and joining in Matariki activities with the children.

-Through including culture in our everyday practice, children are encouraged to learn more about their own as well as others culture.
+Through including culture in our everyday practice, children at our daycare centre in Papamoa are encouraged to learn more about their own as well as others culture.
 We feel that this gives the children, parents and staff a sense of belonging and helps them to feel valued and supported in our environment.

 Te Whāriki envisages kaiako in early learning settings working in partnership with parents, whānau and community to realise this vision.
 The expectation is that, in their early years, children will experience a curriculum that empowers them as lifelong learners.

 Te Whāriki supports this work by providing a framework of principles and strands.